 Previous last general security allocation made in August 2017.

-Environmental releases were made in April 2019 to provide flow along the Lower Gwydir and Mehi system into the Barwon-Darling.
+Environmental releases were made in April 2019 to provide flow along the Lower Gwydir and Mehi system into the Barwon-Darling as part of the Northern Fish Flow.

 Environmental releases from October 2019 to January 2020 to improve quality of fish refuge pools.

-Delivery of water in 2019/20 in block releases to conserve supplies.
+Delivery of water in 2019/20 occurred in block releases to conserve supplies and will again in 2020/21 be via block releases and downstream tributary inflows.

 Restrictions on access across the Northern Basin in January/February 2020 to protect flows for critical needs.
 These ended 28 February, but access for high security and some general security was permitted from run of river flows during the period.